 I decided to add some streamers.

-I thread painted the streamers by stitching over and over the until I thought there was enough coverage.
+I thread painted the streamers by stitching over and over until I thought there was enough coverage.
 I tore away the remaining Solvy.
 I did not need to soak it.

 And then I added some confetti!